Orbital Mott transition in two dimensional Pyrochlore lattice: Model

-This renders the Hund's term diagonal in spin, and in $J_{H}\rightarrow \infty$ limit, the anti-parallel state gets projected out from the Hamiltonian, the on site energy gets shifted by $J_{H}$ and we get the spins of itinerant electrons aligned parallel to the localized spin at each site \cite{motome4}.
+renders the Hund's term diagonal in spin, and in $J_{H}\rightarrow \infty$ limit, the parallel $p_i$ state gets projected out from the Hamiltonian, as have higher energy.
+By shifting the zero of the energy by $J_{H}$, we get the following low energy Hamiltonian, written in terms of the $a_i$ operators with their axes aligned opposite to the localised spin at each site \cite{motome4}.